jeremyadamsfisher/shakespeare_transformer/journal.md

 This document is a hybrid changelog/research journal to document all my modeling and infrastructure choices.

+## Nov 7th, 2023

+Batching gm3-small increases from 2.5 to 3 interations/second.
+Using flask attention increases iterations from 3 to 6.5 iterations/second.
+Combined 2.6x speedup.
+Nice :D

+For comparison, loss goes to 0.9135

+TODO:
+- [ ] Verify the LR scheduler is actually working, since the LR monitor thing does NOT report any changes

+For now, rerunning with these optimizations to gain some confidence in lack of bugs.

 ## Nov 6th, 2023

 ## v0.0.20